 15 DISSOLUTION and/or MERGER.

-15.1 The Federation shall not be merged, amalgamated or dissolved except by at least a two-thirds majority resolution of all Full Members voting in person on a resolution at a meeting of the General Assembly of the Federation.
+15.1 The Federation shall not be merged, amalgamated or dissolved except by at least a two-thirds majority resolution of all Full Members voting on a resolution at a meeting of the General Assembly of the Federation.

 15.2 Any merger, amalgamation, dissolution, re-organization or reconstitution shall take effect from the conclusion of the meeting of the General Assembly at which the relevant Resolution is passed or such later date as is specified in the Resolution.